filecoin-project/FIPs/resources/fip-0100/fip0100Appendix.md

 <div align="center">
     <img src="./CS_basedFees_with_cap.png">
     <p><em>Figure 2: CS-based fee evolution as a function of various network metrics.
-The scaling factor k1 = 5.56 E-15 for 32GiB of QAP in the first row and k1= 7.4 E-15 for 32GiB of QAP in the second row (this is the one proposed in FIP0100).
+The scaling factor k1 = 5.56 E-15 for 32GiB of QAP in the first row and k1= 7.4 E-15 for 32GiB of QAP in the second row.
 The daily payment is also capped at 50% of expected_daily_reward as a safety measure.
 </em></p>
 </div>

 <div align="center">
     <img src="./br-based-fee-evolution_expanded.png">
     <p><em>Figure 3:  BR-based fee evolution as a function of various network metrics.
-The scaling factor k2 =1% in the first row and = 2% in the second row.
+The scaling factor k2 = 1% in the first row and = 2% in the second row.
 </em></p>
 </div>